 Let us now look at just a few of the ways you can use colored clay slip for decorating pottery.
 Once you get used to working with colored slip, it is one of those materials that you can be creative with.
 You will find yourself constantly coming up with new ways to use it.
 For a nice blue mason stain Click Here (amazon)

 Here are some cool decoration techniques that you can try out right away;

 Slip trailing is perhaps one of the easiest and the most popular pottery decoration techniques.
 It involves pouring a stream of slip to Pottery that is in its damp state or leather hard.
 You can also apply Slip to bone dry or Bisque ware, but you have to be careful because the slip can crack because of the drying rate, espiecaly if you apply it thicker.

 Usually, the damp pot is first placed on a pottery wheel.
 The clay slip has to be poured from something resembling a squeeze bottle.
 The opening has to be narrow but not so narrow that it allows the clay slip to clog.
-You can also water down your slip a bit more and use a Slip Trailing Applicator (amazon)
+You can also water down your slip a bit more and use a Slip Trailing Applicator (amazon) or (blick arts)

 While slowly rotating your pottery that is either (no longer tacky or leather hard), simply pour the clay slip onto its surface, leaving a sort of a trail around it.
 Hence the name.

 As easy as this process may seem, the end results will look stunning.
 This also explains why this is such a popular method in pottery decoration.

 You can also read this article I wrote for more tips and ideas about Slip Trailing.